 Formative draft or critical reflection - 500 words

-CPD activity captured and verified by the learner’s manager plus three linked critical reflections - 3500 word equivalent (100%)
+CPD activity captured and verified by the learner’s manager plus two linked critical reflections - 3500 word equivalent (100%)

 - Bolton, G. and Delderfield, R. (2018) Reflective Practice: Writing and Professional Development 5th Ed.
 London Sage

 - Boud, D., Keogh, R., & Walker, D. (1985).
 Reflection: Turning experience into learning.
 London: Kogan Page

 - Moore, T. (2013).
 Critical thinking: Seven definitions in search of a concept.
 Studies in Higher Education, 38(4), pp.506-522.